 Welfare Effects of Resale Price Maintenance: Evidence from the Chinese Pharmaceutical Industry (JMP)

-This paper studies how resale price maintenance (RPM), a vertical practice that allows upstream manufacturers to directly control downstream retail prices, affects firm competition and social welfare.
-RPM is controversial from an antitrust perspective because it can eliminate double markups but facilitate price coordination across retailers.
-I offer direct empirical evidence on these effects of RPM by combining an anti-trust case about RPM with a novel retailer-level dataset.
-Difference-in-differences estimates show that the adoption of RPM causes the products’ average retail prices to drop by 5%, wholesale prices to increase by 4%, quantities to expand by 12%, and suppresses the price dispersion across retailers.
-Motivated by these findings, I build and estimate a structural model and illustrate how the key model primitives (consumer substitution patterns and manufacturer bargaining power) determine the welfare effects of RPM.
-Difference-in-differences results validate the model estimates.
-The model suggests that RPM is welfare-improving in this setting.
-Counterfactual analyses show that the consumer surplus gain from RPM would have been 77% higher absent of price coordination incentives.
-In addition, I show that RPM leads to lower welfare outcomes when adopted by a brand with different market primitives.
+This paper studies how resale price maintenance (RPM), a vertical practice that allows upstream manufacturers to directly control downstream retail prices, affects welfare.
+This effect is ambiguous because RPM can increase consumer welfare by eliminating double markups, but decreasing it by facilitating price coordination across competing retailers.
+I offer direct empirical evidence of these effects by studying an anti-trust case about RPM using a novel store-level dataset in the retail pharmacy market.
+Difference-in-differences estimates suggest the net effect of RPM decreases retail prices and is pro-competitive in this setting.
+The results also suggest that RPM reduces retailer markups and suppresses price dispersion across retailers, consistent with the incentives to both eliminate the double markup and coordinate the retail price.
+Motivated by these findings, I build and estimate a structural model to disentangle these incentives and illustrate how they interact with the market fundamentals, such as consumer substitution patterns and manufacturer bargaining power.
+The model confirms that RPM is overall welfare-improving in this setting.
+However, the consumer surplus gain from RPM would have been 77% higher absent of price coordination incentives.
+In addition, I show that under different market conditions RPM can lead to anti-competitive outcomes.

 (Click on the title to view abstracts.)